ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/brainstorm.md

 :::info Description

-This is a write-up for the [Brainstorm Room](https://tryhackme.com/room/brainstorm) on TryHackMe.
+These are my notes for the [Brainstorm Room](https://tryhackme.com/room/brainstorm) on TryHackMe.

 |OS|Level|Rating
 |:---:|:-----:|:-----:|